seek4science/seek/tech/other-distributions.md

 *Title and Command*.

 # Installing SEEK for Mac OS X

+*Though you can run Seek on Mac OS, you might encounter random issues and need to do several adaptations, some listed below.
+Some versions of several Ruby Gems are not fully functional or cannot be installed on Mac OS.
+It is thus strongly recommended to install Seek in a virtual machine, preferably running Ubuntu.*

 ## Catalina

 This section will guide you to install prerequisite packages, for other steps